Derrick-Mulati/Twitter-Wordmap/README.md

-Creating a basic twitteer worddmap just for fun and learning
+Creating a basic twitter wordmap just for fun and learning